marcgg/marcgg.github.com/_posts/2014-04-28-frame-based-layout-bad-code.md

 ---
 layout: post
-title: "Tips to Create a Website From When I Was 12"
+title: "Tips on Creating a Website From When I Was 12"
-description: ""
+description: "Let's just say that when I was younger I didn't write very good code."
 blog: false
 category: blog
 tag: Dev